 Providing Structure and Support for Cells

 What will the BioHub look like?
-Currently, DRI researchers are focused on two platform approaches for a BioHub - a biodegradable scaffold and a bioengineered scaffold - using the omentum as an alternative transplant site.
+Currently, DRI researchers are focused on a biodegradable scaffold using the omentum as an alternative transplant site.

-Both the biodegradable and bioengineered scaffolds mimic the native environment of the pancreas - providing islets with the spacing and support structure that allows oxygen and other nutrients to efficiently reach each cell.
+The biodegradable scaffold mimics the native environment of the pancreas - providing islets with the spacing and support structure that allows oxygen and other nutrients to efficiently reach each cell.
 It also prevents islets from clumping together and choking off the critical oxygen supply for all of these cells.

 The biodegradable scaffold uses the patient's own plasma, the liquid part of the blood that does not contain any cells, together with thrombin, a commonly used, clinical-grade enzyme.
 When combined, they create a gel-like substance that sticks to the implantation site (the omentum).